An Interview With The Team Behind NatGeo’s ’9/11: One Day In America’

 You were in the South Tower, working for Morgan Stanley, on the 70th floor — is that right?

-The impact knocked me out of my shoes, so I went to look for them and found them, to start down the stairs.
+Kathy Comerford: The impact knocked me out of my shoes, so I went to look for them and found them, to start down the stairs.
 It was like a switch went.
 And it was like, “nothing’s going to keep me from going home.”
 I had to stay calm and collected because I was the only one who could take care of me at that point and to get myself motivated, to get into the stairwell, to get down those stairs, and to be part of this group of people that were reaching for each other and helping each other.

 As we get further away from the day, the horror and the terror and the fear has sort of subsided a little bit, and then it was the gratitude that I was someone who was spared that day.
 And then the feeling of, “was I saved for a reason?
 If so, what is the reason?
 Is it something greater than I know now?
 Is it to be a mother to my children?
 Is it something I can do in my community?”